nvlra/EnvielUI/docs.md

 ---

-## 5. Groups (Containers)
+## 5. Groups (Containers) & Styling

 Groups organize elements.
+**New Styling Feature**: Elements placed inside a group (using `Group:CreateX`) now automatically adopt a "Clean List" unified style, blending into the group's background for a premium look.

 There are two types:

 ### A. Container Group (Fixed)